fuzzygroup/blog/_posts/2016-08-31-learning-phoenix-from-sonny.md

 ---

 # Overview
 Below are my roughly stream of consciousness notes from [Sonny Scrogson's Taking off With Phoenix](https://github.com/scrogson/taking-off-with-phoenix/) class.
 Sonny did a fantastic job on this class and he is to be absolutely commended for it.
 Any errors below, and I know they exist, are mine not his.
 He earned every bit of the applause he got.
+Thanks to [Esteban](https://co.linkedin.com/in/esbanarango/en) for pushing me to post this publicly.
+Some notes were omitted due to markdown conflicts; I'll get them up when I can.

 # Quick Links: